ReginaldAboagye/Data-Science-Portfolio/README.md

 ### [Finding Donors for Charity](https://rpubs.com/kellibelcher/795493)
 - Developed a K-Nearest Neighbors model to predict whether an individual will make a donation to a national nonprofit veterans' organization with an Area Under the Curve of 0.763.
 ### [Predicting Customer Purchases](https://rpubs.com/kellibelcher/735222)
-- Compared Support Vector Machines and Logistic Regression to develop a predictive model that can identify which customers to target in a new direct marketing campaign with 71.6% sensitivity.
+- Compared Support Vector Machines and Logistic Regression to identify which customers to target in a new direct marketing campaign with 71.6% sensitivity.
 ### [Dow Jones Stock Performance Predictions](https://rpubs.com/kellibelcher/795841)
 - Predicted the returns of each stock in the Dow Jones Index using Support Vector Regression.
 - Quantified the risk associated with each investment using a Capital Asset Pricing Model.